TysonStanley/furniture/cran-comments.md

 ------

 ## Reason for Quick Resubmission

+I apologize for the quick resubmission.
+A fatal error with the main function (table1) was found.

-* A fatal error in version 1.2.0 was found and is fixed in version 1.2.2.
+* The fatal error in version 1.2.0 is fixed in version 1.2.2.
 * The testing files now account for 95% of the package and should catch errors like this in the future.

 Thank you!